Stake US

 - ✓15-tier VIP program with lifetime rakeback, a unique long-term benefit

-Play live dealer games at verified sweepstakes casinos.
-12+ platforms offering free-to-play live dealer with real prize redemption.
+Compare live dealer games at reviewed sweepstakes casinos.
+12+ platforms list free-play live dealer with prize redemption options.
 Availability varies by state.

 Live dealer games are the newest addition to sweepstakes casinos, streaming real dealers from studios directly to your screen.
 Only a handful of sweepstakes platforms currently offer live dealer options - this makes them a genuine differentiator when choosing a casino.
 Games typically include live blackjack, live roulette, and live baccarat, streamed in HD with interactive chat features.